cohesity/cohesity-ansible-role/docs/examples/demos/sources.md

     roles:
       - cohesity.cohesity_ansible_role
     tasks:
-      # => Cycle through each member of the Ansible Group [physical] and register as a Cohesity Protection Source
+      # => Cycle through each member of the Ansible Group [linux] and register as a Cohesity Protection Source
       - name: Create new Protection Source for each Physical Server
         include_role:
             name: cohesity.cohesity_ansible_role